anuragvasan/MiniCrm/readme.md

 ### Design Decisions

-- **MiniCrm.Web** provides the presentation layer exposing the features offered by the other proejcts.
+- **MiniCrm.Web** provides the presentation layer exposing the features offered by the other projects.
 Additionally, it provides all of the dependency injection configuration that enables those projects to work together.
   - Several customizations have been implemented  to reduce code duplication in the controllers:
     - **FluentValidation's ASP.NET integration**, which automatically validates models when a matching validator is registered in the DI container, eg `AddCustomerModelValidator`.
-    - **ModelStateValidationFilter**, which removes the need to check ModelState and return the original View (form) back to the user with valiation errors in each POST controller action.
+    - **ModelStateValidationFilter**, which removes the need to check ModelState and return the original View (form) back to the user with validation errors in each POST controller action.
     - **ModelInitializerFilter** introduces an `IModelInitializer` interface which can contain logic to populate a ViewModel.
 For example, filling a list of dropdown options.
 This logic typically has to be performed for both rendering the initial form (GET) and re-displaying the form when validation errors occurs (POST).
 Introducing this interface and action filter removes the need for duplicated code / method calls in the GET and POST controller actions.
 - The **MiniCrm.Application** project composes the public application contract (ie what the user do with the application) and implementation of the core logic.
 In this case, there is no significant "business logic" in the traditional sense (beyond validation rules), but this project would be the appropriate place for it.
   - The project is written without any ties to the web or SQL layers.
 Other client layers (eg WebApi) could easily use it to expose the same functionality as the current MVC presentation layer.
   - CQS was chosen as an overall architecture for this layer because it provides a very explicit public contract.
 Input and outputs are clearly documented on the Command, Query, and QueryResult classes.
 Commands always accept input and return nothing (or exceptions for errors), and queries return the specified result type.
   - The MediatR library was chosen to implement the CQS pattern, using the `IRequestHandler<>` interface.
 This library provides the basic types to represent commands, queries, query results, and handler classes, along with supporting infrastructure (eg running a series of handlers in sequence, cross-cutting concerns like logging, etc.)
-- **MiniCrm.DataModel** encapsulates all SQL database & EntityFramework concerns, including both defning the database schema, performing migrations, and exposing the .NET API (via EF entities and DbContext) for interacting with it.
+- **MiniCrm.DataModel** encapsulates all SQL database & EntityFramework concerns, including defining the database schema, performing migrations, and exposing the .NET API (via EF entities and DbContext) for interacting with it.
+This project doesn't actually _do_ anything with that capability itself - it just exposes it to MiniCrm.Persistence.
-- **MiniCrm.Persistence** is a separate project from both Application and DataModel to communiucate clear intent and boundaries.
+- **MiniCrm.Persistence** is a separate project from both Application and DataModel to communicate clear intent and boundaries.
 Application should not be concerned with system integrations and side effects outside of the core application features and logic.
 DataModel handles only EF/SQL-specific persistence concerns, providing a set of features to other code that might make use of them.
   - This leaves the Persistence project as the glue between them, and gives it flexibility to change as needed.
 For example, if a search engine (eg Azure Search or Solr) was to be introduced, the Persistence project could implement a new CustomerSearch handler using that technology, and could perform indexing as part of adding customers.
 Neither the DataModel or Application projects would need to change.
   - This project uses AutoMapper to convert between EF Entities and the Command/Query objects.
 These mappings are somewhat tedious, but it is important to decouple the database data model from the application data structure so that they can change independently over time (performance optimizations, etc.)